yashaskull/bma180_RPi/README.md

 6. Enable/disable new data interrupts
 7. Enable/disable sample skipping

 NOTE:
 I plan to use this sensor for a seismic data acquisition system.
 The code is not complete and is in no way perfect.
+I will push updates every so often.
 So feel free to use or not use it, make it better etc. I am just happy I am able to contribute to the opensource community :)